Best campgrounds by island · Permits · Water quality tips

 Calm, protected bay ideal for families.
 Kahana Stream mouth nearby means waiting after rain is essential.
 County permit required.

 Protected swimming, good facilities, and historically significant Hawaiian salt ponds.
-The safest beach camping with swimming on Kauai.
+The calmest beach camping with swimming on Kauai.

 Calm, protected swimming adjacent to Puʻukoholā Heiau National Historic Site.
 Full facilities including showers.
 Good water quality from the dry Kohala Coast climate.